phenax/yaatt/README.md

 ```

-### Running your tests
+### Running your test suite

 ```
-yaatt ./path/to/yourtest1.test.js ./path/to/yourtest2.test.js
+yaatt ./path/to/yourtestsuite1.suite.js ./path/to/yourtestsuite2.suite.js
 ```

 You can even use glob paths